GitKraken Desktop Documentation

 Diff, Patch, Blame, and History

-What is a diff in GitKraken Desktop?
+What Is a Diff in GitKraken Desktop?

 • Word diffing